How the Estimation Works

 Verification Example

-For inputs Task Duration = 45, Task Complexity = 4, Prior Familiarity = 2:
+Input: Task Duration = 45 minutes, Task Complexity = 4, Prior Familiarity = 2.